Tags

 Harvest Mid Jul - Sep

-Bulb onions can be grown from seed or from 'sets' (small bulbs).
+Bulb onions can be grown from seed or from small onions, called bulbs or 'sets'.
 If you're growing onions from seed, sow the onion seed 1.5cm deep in rows 15-20cm apart.
 Thin the seedlings to 5-10cm apart.
-To grow from sets, plant the sets 5-10cm apart in rows 15-20cm apart.
+To grow from bulbs, plant the sets 5-10cm apart in rows 15-20cm apart.

 Carefully remove weeds by hand.
 Water the plants in dry weather, stopping once the bulbs have swollen.